DoughnutsNCookies/TypeScript-SOLID/OCP/README.md

 ## ❓ Problem

 Imagine you are developing a geometric shapes module that initially supports rectangles and circles.
 Each shape has methods to calculate its area and perimeter.
-However, as the project progresses, new shapes like triangles and ellipses need to be added.
+However, as the project progresses, a new shape like a triangle needs to be added.

 The initial implementation might involve a single class (`ShapeCalculator`) with methods for calculating the area and perimeter of rectangles and circles.
 This design makes it **challenging to add new shapes without modifying the existing class**, violating the Open/Closed Principle.